steve-community/steve/README.md

 SteVe requires
 * JDK 8 (both Oracle JDK and OpenJDK are supported)
 * Maven
-* At least MySQL 5.6.4 (MariaDB works as well) as database
+* At least MySQL 5.6.4 (MariaDB 10.0 or later works as well) as database

 to build and run.